ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 1. It must be declared as a razor component or class implementing `IComponent`.
 2. It must declare one or more routes either through the `@page` directive or as a `RouteAttribute`.

 The `FetchData` view is declared as shown below.
-The Razor makrup is mimimal, just the `WeatherForecastListForm`.
+The Razor markup is mimimal, just the `WeatherForecastListForm`.
 The code handles what happens on various actions in the List Form.

 ```csharp
 @page "/fetchdata"